ImperiumDelphi/TCodeReader/README.md

 -Use the method Start to open the camera, start preview and find the code in image samples.

--On the event OnScanCodeReady the text of code.
+-On the event OnScanCodeReady get the text of code.

 -Use the method Stop to close the camera and stop preview.